cantinilab/HuMMuS/README.md

 see: https://rstudio.github.io/reticulate

 ### scATAC processing
-To compute the scATAC data with HuMMuS, we currently propose to use [Cicero](https://cole-trapnell-lab.github.io/cicero-release/docs_m3/).
+To compute the scATAC data with HuMMuS, we propose to use [Cicero](https://cole-trapnell-lab.github.io/cicero-release/docs_m3/).
 It requires the version running with [Monocle3](https://cole-trapnell-lab.github.io/monocle3/).
 You then need to install both [Monocle3](https://cole-trapnell-lab.github.io/monocle3/docs/installation/), and Cicero:

 ```r